 'Megaliths in the Bath House Ruins'

 Not all of the installations are found outdoors, mind you.
-This one is set within the walls of a modern-style public bathhouse, which was abandoned shortly after it was built.
+This one is set within the walls of a public bathhouse, which was abandoned shortly after it was built.

 ‘Graffiti Nature – Living in the Ruins of a Bathhouse, Red List’